 4.3 DSS de-identifies and aggregates data in the Data Exchange to produce information for policy development, grants program administration, and research and evaluation purposes.
 This includes producing reports for sharing with organisations.
 This information will not include information that identifies you, or information that can be used to re-identify you, in any way.

-5 SECURITY OF YOUR PERSONAL AND CREDIT INFORMATION
+5 SECURITY OF YOUR PERSONAL INFORMATION

 6 ACCESS, CORRECTION & COMPLAINTS

-6.1 You are able to manage your personal information including updating, changing or removing personal information via the Parent Portal, accessible on the Boys To The Bush Ltd website (https://www.boystothebush.org.au)
+6.1 You are able to manage your personal information including updating or changing personal information via the Parent Portal, accessible on the BTTB Website,.

-6.3 Boys To The Bush Ltd will treat your requests or complaints confidentially and will contact you to discuss your concerns and outline options regarding how they may be resolved.
-Boys To The Bush Ltd will contact you within a reasonable time after receipt of your complaint and aim to resolve your complaint in a timely and appropriate manner.
+6.3 Boys To The Bush will treat your requests or complaints confidentially and will contact you to discuss your concerns and outline options regarding how they may be resolved.
+Boys To The Bush will contact you within a reasonable time after receipt of your complaint and aim to resolve your complaint in a timely and appropriate manner.

-6.5 Boys To The Bush Ltd may also charge you a reasonable fee for accessing your personal information.
+6.5 Boys To The Bush may also charge you a reasonable fee for accessing your personal information.

 7 OUR WEBSITE